trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 Both prompts are pretty long, and use compressed python notation for the action to save on tokens.

-The first step breaks the natural language description down in a more explicit, yet still human like language.
+The first step breaks the natural language description down in a more explicit, yet still human-like language.
 This will help the mapping step figure things out in sequence.
 For example, "jump around left twice" is reduced to "jump left" -> `TURN_LEFT + JUMP` and "jump around left" -> `(TURN_LEFT + JUMP) * 4`.
 Similarly, the reduction step is what is used to explain the concept of repetition (twice, thrice, etc...).

 <div trydyno-embed="" openai-model="text-davinci-003"